Annals of Quedlinburg: Annals

 The Annals open with a chronicle of world history from the time of Adam to the Third Council of Constantinople in 680-681, based on chronicles by Jerome, Isidore, and Bede.
 The narrative is largely borrowed from multiple older sources until the year 1002, although original reports from as early as 852 are present.
 Beginning in 993, the narrative begins including events which represent the annalist's own eyewitness testimony concerning events at and around Quedlinburg.
 The amount of detail increases significantly from 1008 onwards, leading some analysts to conclude that 1008 was the actual date that the Annals were first compiled, although Robert Holzman argues for a start date of 1000.
 It has been suggested that the annalist temporarily abandoned the project between 1016 and 1021.
 The exact reasons for this suspension of the work are unknown.
 Work on the project continued between 1021 and 1030, when its authors were able to report a military victory against Mieszko II Lambert, King of Poland.

 The primary task of the annalists was to record the heritage of the Ottonian dynasty and of Quedlinburg itself.
 The Annals incorporate the stories of a number of historic and legendary figures such as Attila the Hun, King Dietrich of the Goths, and others.
 The historian Felice Lifshitz has suggested that the amount of saga material integrated into its narrative is without parallel.

 The Annals of Quedlinburg became an important research source; during the 12th century they were used by at least five contemporary historians.
 Felice Lifshitz asserts that the Annals of Quedlinburg played a key role in shaping the ways in which influential Germans of the 19th and 20th centuries saw their medieval past.
 They continue to be analyzed in other contexts: by scholars of Beowulf discussing its use of the term Hugones to mean Franks, by climatologists, and in a book discussing fear of the millennium.

 Mention of Lithuania

-The first written occurrence of Lithuania's name has been traced to the Quedlinburg Annals and dated to 9 March 1009.
+The first written occurrence of Lithuania's name has been traced to the Quedlinburg Annals in the description of the year 1009.
 The passage reads: